 - The Board has overall responsibility maintaining a system of internal controls, which provides reasonable assurance of effective and efficient operations and compliance with laws and regulations as well as with internal policies and procedures.

 - The Company has a well-resourced internal audit function, which critically reviews all aspects of the Company’s activities and its internal controls.
 Comprehensive audits of the practices, procedures, expenditure and internal controls of all business and support units and subsidiaries are undertaken on a regular basis.
 The Head of Internal Audit (in-house) / outsourced internal auditors has direct access to the Board through the Chairman of the Audit Committee.

 - The Board ensures the system of internal controls is reviewed on a regular basis by the Audit Committee.

 - The Audit Committee receives reports regarding the outcome of such reviews on a regular basis.

 15. The Board’s Relationship with Shareholders and Stakeholders

 - The Board shall maintain an effective communications policy that enables both the Board and Management to communicate effectively with its shareholders, stakeholders and the general public.

-- It is the role of the Board to ensure that the "AGM" and "EGM" of the Company are conducted in an efficient manner and serves as a crucial mechanism in shareholder communications.
+- It is the role of the Board to ensure that the Annual General Meeting (“AGM”) and Extraordinary General Meeting (“EGM”) of the Company are conducted in an efficient manner and serves as a crucial mechanism in shareholder communications.
 Key ingredients behind this include the supply of comprehensive and timely information to shareholders and the encouragement of active participation at the AGM and EGM.